sheepesq/Final_Project/README.md

   - [Citibike_station422.ipynb](Citibike_station422.ipynb):
 Code for station 422 analysis, to determine predictability of "end stations"

-Our code for the above can be found [HERE](https://github.com/sheepesq/Final_Project/blob/JohnRamonetti_branch/Citibike_project-Copy1.ipynb).

 ## Tableau ##
 An interactive display has been created on [Tableau](https://public.tableau.com/app/profile/christopher.grunsfeld/viz/Citibike-FinalProject/NYCCITBIKEDASHBOARDMAIN?publish=yes).
 It provides the user with easy to interpret data charts that are interactive and a map that allows the user to select one of the many Citi Bike stations to learn more about it.